 However, the majority of these sources burn natural gas.
 According to the Canadian Journal of Civil Engineering, close to 70 per cent of residential energy consumption is from fossil fuels.
 But there are ways for you to maintain heat in your home this winter while being environmentally mindful.

-David Turnbull, a former home builder and current board member of Built Green Canada, recently spoke to CBC with some suggestions for people looking to reduce their carbon footprint from their home.
+David Turnbull, a former home builder and current board member of Built Green Canada, spoke to CBC last year with some suggestions for people looking to reduce their carbon footprint from their home.

 What he first recommends is stopping any heat from escaping your home by improving the building envelope.
 This can be done in three ways -- sealing gaps and air leaks with caulking and weather stripping, improving insulation in the walls, basement and attic, and installing airtight, well-insulated windows.